Dissipation-Shaped Quantum Geometry in Nonlinear Transport: Structure of Second-Order Expansion Coefficients

 \section{Structure of Second-Order Expansion Coefficients}

-In this section, we provide the detailed analytical expressions for the second-order expansion coefficients of the density matrix response kernels, $\tilde{\rho}_{m n}^{(1)} (\omega)$ and $\tilde{\rho}_{m l n}^{(2)} (\omega, \omega_2 \to - \omega)$, derived from the microscopic open-system formalism for a generic two-band model (bands denoted by 1 and 2).
+In this section, we provide the detailed analytical expressions for the second-order expansion coefficients of the density matrix response kernels, $\tilde{\rho}_{m n}^{(1)} (\omega)$ and $\tilde{\rho}_{m l n}^{(2)} (\omega, \omega_2 \to - \omega)$, derived from the microscopic open-system formalism for a generic multiband model.
 These coefficients are essential for the regularization of the DC limit and the calculation of the nonlinear conductivity.

 We define the expansion coefficients ${\cal C}_{mn}^{(1, k)}$ and ${\cal C}_{mln}^{(2, k)}$ (for the specific frequency configuration $\omega_1=\omega, \omega_2=-\omega$) via Taylor expansion around $\omega=0$: